The Best Robot Vacuums For Sparkling Hardwood Floors, Based On Reviews

 Find the Tesvor S5 Max for $209.99 on Amazon.

-With 4.1 stars out of 12,000 ratings, Lefant's M210 robot vacuum is recommended for hard flooring and low-pile carpets.
+With 4.1 stars out of over 13,000 ratings, Lefant's M210 robot vacuum is recommended for hard flooring and low-pile carpets.
 Its brushless suction port effectively sucks up hair and dust without using a roller brush, a common vacuum feature known for being tedious to clean.
 It has six cleaning modes: auto, spot, edge, zigzag, scheduled, and manual clean.
 Each mode is easily toggled and switched over via a Wi-Fi connected app.
-If there are any issues with your vacuum, the Lefant customer service team is reportedly responsive and helpful in solving them.
+If there are any issues with your vacuum, customers note that the Lefant customer service team is reportedly responsive and helpful in solving them.

 Order the Lefant M210 from Amazon for $199.99.